inlets/inlets.dev/blog/_posts/2020-10-29-preparing-docker-hub-rate-limits.md

 The best option at present seems to be [GitHub's container registry (ghcr.io)](https://github.com/features/packages) which offers unlimited pulls of public images.
 Beware that the original GitHub Package Repository for containers is not the same product, and cannot support multi-arch templates.

-On the inlets project we've already started publishing an image in GHCR so that users don't have to contend with this issue.
+On the inlets Project we've already started publishing an image in GHCR so that users don't have to contend with this issue.

 Before: